hackclub/hackclub/workshops/beat_maker/README.md

 ## Getting started

-We’re going to be using HTML, CSS & jQuery(https://jquery.com/)(is a JavaScript library used to change elements on a webpage).
+We’re going to be using HTML, CSS & jQuery(a JavaScript library used to change elements on a webpage https://jquery.com/).

-Get started by creating an HTML/CSS & JavaScript project on repl.it.
-Once your project is setup, navigate to the `index.html` file.
+Get started by creating an HTML/CSS & JavaScript project on repl.it(https://repl.it/).
+Once your project is  set up, navigate to your `index.html` file.
 Then, just before the end of your `<head>` tag, import jQuery:

 ```html
 <script src="https://cdnjs.cloudflare.com/ajax/libs/jquery/3.1.0/jquery.min.js"></script>